-Not everyone can afford to have their dream kitchen made by a quality kitchen designers or to get the absolute best materials available for their new space, but that doesn’t necessarily mean that you can’t create a unique, beautiful space.
-Whatever your budget, you don’t always have to have to compromise with cheap quality.
-For instance here at DKD we create bespoke designer kitchens using the best materials available but as they are coming straight from the manufacturer you will always get the best possible price.
+Not everyone can afford to have their dream kitchen – or so they think !
+You can create a unique, quality, and beautiful space, whatever your budget, and remember, looking for a cheap kitchen doesn’t mean that you have to compromise with cheap quality.
+For instance here at DKD we create bespoke designer kitchens using the very best materials and production techniques available, but as they are coming straight from our own Factory you will always get the best possible price.
+With no middle-man / woman taking their profit, no distribution and warehousing costs, these savings can be passed on to our customers.
 If, however, you already have a kitchen and need to transform it then read on:

-In this post we have come up with our top 5 tips for transforming cheap kitchens into fascinating places where you will love to spend time, with just a little effort on your part.
+In this post we have come up with our top 5 tips for transforming the idea of creating cheap kitchens, into beautiful, stunning, and fascinating spaces where you will love to spend time.

 1. Splash of Colour

 Adding colour to any room is guaranteed to make it more unique – whether you’re adding a neutral colour to match your decor or if you want to make a feature.
 You can cover up cheap materials and surfaces in your kitchen with some quality paint to make it look more appealing.

 See our post on painted kitchens for some tips on how to make a painted kitchen a success.

 Adding your own unique fittings can be an excellent way of making your space very different and interesting.
 Replacing the handles or knobs that are associated with cheap kitchens, with something a little more special, can help you add your own personality to your kitchen and these can easily be replaced with little effort or cost.

 Your lifestyle and hobbies should be a part of your kitchen, and even with the cheapest kitchen it’s easy to bring your interests into your kitchen design.
 If you enjoy cooking then make sure you have plenty of space dedicated to preparation by adding clever storage solutions that won’t break the bank.